Why You Should Spend With Pride Year-Round

 Martin-McSweeney added that often people stereotype gay people as a "homogenized mass" of white men.

 "A person who doesn't have to put their finances toward living in a body that is their identity is allowed to build their financial health in a way that is completely different," Martin-McSweeney said.
-"LGBTQIA+ people have to adjust or halt or make big decisions that set them back in their careers.
+"LGBTQ+ people have to adjust or halt or make big decisions that set them back in their careers.
 They have to choose emotional and physical health over financial stability.
 The social fabric just isn't there to support them."

-How You Can Support LGBTQIA+ Businesses
+How You Can Support LGBTQ+ Businesses and Communities

 "There are a lot of ways the economic community can impact the degree to which laws have teeth," Neuman said.
 "Something folks can do is connect with their human resources department and ask for a commitment to provide health-insurance coverage for PrEP prescriptions and gender-affirming care for the company's employees across the country."
 (PrEP is the acronym for pre-exposure prophylaxis, a medication that reduces risk of HIV infections.)